siimonemoretti/Pacman-Landtiger/README.md

 # Pacman on ARM board
 Project for Computer Architecture course at Politecnico di Torino.

-Board target of this project is the Landtiger LPC1768.
+Target board of this project is the Landtiger LPC1768, a development board based on NXP's ARM Cortex-M3 microcontroller LPC1768.

 ## Part 1 Game specifications